 \section{Introduction}

 As a new machine learning paradigm, self-supervised learning (\ssl) has gained tremendous advances recently\mcite{chen:2020:simple, grill:2020:bootstrap, chen:2021:exploring}.
-Without requiring data labeling or human annotations, \ssl is able to learn high-quality representations for complex data and enable a range of downstream tasks.
+Without requiring data labeling or human annotations, \ssl is able to learn high-quality representations of complex data and enable a range of downstream tasks.
 In particular, contrastive learning, one dominant \ssl approach\mcite{chen:2020:simple, grill:2020:bootstrap, chen:2021:exploring, chen:2020:improved, he:2020:momentum}, performs representation learning by aligning the features\footnote{Below we use the terms ``feature'' and ``representation'' exchangeably.} of the same sample under varying data augmentations (\meg, random cropping) while separating the features of different samples.
 In many tasks, contrastive learning has attained performance comparable to supervised learning\mcite{grill:2020:bootstrap}.
-Meanwhile, besides obviating the reliance on data labeling, \ssl also benefits the robustness to adversarial examples, label corruption, and common input corruptions by making it more challenging for the adversary to influence model prediction directly\mcite{ssl-robustness}.
+Meanwhile, besides obviating the reliance on data labeling, \ssl also benefits the robustness to adversarial perturbation, label corruption, and data distribution shift by making it more challenging for the adversary to influence model predictions directly\mcite{ssl-robustness,zhong2022self}.
 However, whether this robustness benefit generalizes to other malicious attacks remains an open question.

-In this work, we explore this question in the context of trojan attacks.
-Supervised trojan attacks\mcite{Wang:2019:sp, latent-backdoor, imc} that plant malicious functions (``backdoors'') into models by poisoning training data with corrupted inputs {\em and} labels, are inapplicable to \ssl due to label absence.
-While recent work has explored new ways of injecting backdoors into \ssl-trained models\mcite{saha:2021:backdoor, liu:2022:poisonedencoder,carlini2021poisoning,jia:2021:badencoder}, the existing attacks seem to significantly under-perform their supervised counterparts: they either work for specific, pre-defined inputs only\mcite{jia:2021:badencoder,liu:2022:poisonedencoder} or succeed with a low probability (\meg, $\leq 2$\% on ImageNet-100)\mcite{saha:2021:backdoor}.
+In this work, we explore this question in the context of backdoor attacks, in which the adversary plants ``backdoors'' functions into target models during training and activates such backdoors at inference.
+Recent work has explored new ways to inject backdoors into \ssl-trained models\mcite{saha:2021:backdoor, liu:2022:poisonedencoder,carlini2021poisoning,jia:2021:badencoder}; however, the existing attacks appear to be significantly less effective than their supervised counterparts: they either work for specific, pre-defined inputs only\mcite{jia:2021:badencoder,liu:2022:poisonedencoder} or succeed with a low probability (\meg, $\leq 2$\% on ImageNet-100\mcite{saha:2021:backdoor}).
 These observations raise a set of intriguing and critical questions: